 “Man, I gotta pinch a loaf,” Sybil says aloud as she gets up after her last debtor hung up on her.

 Meanwhile, a certain Miss Holly-Cotton, who has been hiding out in Sybil’s rather large house, needs a place to go herself.
 She hops up on Sybil’s messy desk and starts sniffing around.
-She sniffs a certain pile of papers and jumps on top of it, highlighting the whole thing!
+She sniffs a certain pile of papers and jumps on top of it, highlighting the entire stack!

-Sybil exits the bathroom, one of many, after bragging about her logs via unintelligible sound effects.
-She immediately spotts Kitty’s cat Holly on top of what used to be a pile of Form 4’s.
+Sybil exits the washroom, one of many, after springing a leak.
+She immediately spots Kitty’s cat Holly on top of what used to be a pile of Form 4’s.

-“Oh my gosh, get the heck out of here you little brat-cat!
-I hate you, you entitled piece of crap!”
+“Oh my gawd, get the heck out of here you little brat-cat!”
 Sybil shouts at poor Miss Holly-Cotton as if she had done something wrong.

 Holly gladly exits the house of Sybil and enters the loving arms of Ms. Kitty, who is waiting outside after having searched all Kankakee County for her long lost fur-baby.
 Meanwhile, Sybil returns to a useless pile of forms, formerly known as Four.
 Sybil doubles down on her nightly bowl of doggie chow.